 On the outside wall of the cathedral, get to know the “Stone Man”, who conceals the legend of a dishonourable sexton.

 As you see, you can experience some “legendary” moments in Verden on the Aller and perhaps also write your very own fairy tale here.

 Verden for holiday tourists and day visitors

 In nearly every fairy tale, the prince has a horse.
 We cannot actually offer you a prince in Verden, but we certainly have enough horses.
 These noble animals are in evidence everywhere in the town.
 Enjoy the confectionery delicacy “Verden horse apples” (the expression "horse apple" is a colloquial term for horse manure, so this is something of a joke) or visit the “German horse museum” (Deutsches Pferdemuseum) with its fine museum library, to learn everything about the history of the horse.

 Also the multitude of equestrian events, entices many visitors to the town year after year.

-If you would like to learn more about the history of the town united by the Queen, look into the “Canon House – Historical Museum” (Domherrenhaus - Historisches Museum).
+If you would like to learn more about the history of the united town, look into the “Canon House – Historical Museum” (Domherrenhaus - Historisches Museum).